 Albondigas Ingredients

 The meatballs (“Albondigas”) are a huge part of what makes this soup so special.
-Unlike many meatball recipes that are mixed with breadcrumbs and dried herbs, these albondigas are mixed with rice and loads of fresh herbs such as mint.
+Unlike many meatball recipes that are mixed with breadcrumbs and dried herbs, these albondigas are mixed with rice and loads of fresh herbs.

 You’ll need the following ingredients,